MathiasStadler/rust-example-cov/project_path.md

 ### Enable Show Line Coverage Show Line Coverage in MS VSCode

-- Edit the settings of the MS VSCode extension coverage-gutters
+- Edit the settings of the MS VSCode extension **coverage-gutters**
-- select for that the settings (gear) icon in the extension overview
+- Select for that the settings (gear) icon in the extension overview
-- select the extension option - see image [Show Line Coverage](./img/coverage-gutters-show-line-coverage.png)
+- Select the extension option [Show Line Coverage](./img/coverage-gutters-show-line-coverage.png) - see image

 ## GITHUB Marker